crowspin/crowlib-php/README.md

 Other thing I need to consider is login method.
 Will we do standard html forms and post/get type stuff, or will we do something new and finally implement a JS XMLHttpRequest background communication system?
 Will we send this project off with our notification system baked in, or save that off for speed's sake?
 This is a good time to remember the note in task-tree's readme.

+For reference, I did plan to work on this yesterday while I was on the plane.
+I just didn't know I wouldn't have any wifi, and that consequently the VSCode Remote Development / VSCode Server environment I set up through my HASS deployment wouldn't be accessible.
+Only a slight waste of effort there.